Architecture

 preserve_structureinjects additional prompt instructions to maintain existing config organization

-12 built-in tools covering CI/CD, IaC, containers, monitoring, and system services.
-Each follows the same file pattern: schemas.ts -> detector.ts -> generator.ts -> verifier.ts -> *-tool.ts.
-All tools support updating existing configs via auto-detection, existingContent input, and .bak backup before overwrite.
+38 built-in skills covering CI/CD, IaC, containers, monitoring, and system services.
+All are .dops skills in packages/runtime/skills/, processed by DopsRuntime, generating raw file content directly via LLM with Context7 documentation augmentation.
+All skills support updating existing configs via auto-detection, existingContent input, and .bak backup before overwrite.
 All file writes use atomicWriteFileSync() for crash safety.
-YAML generators use sorted keys for idempotent output.
 Every execute() returns filesWritten/filesModified for rollback tracking.

-See DevOps Tools for the full tool list.
+See DevOps Skills for the full skill list.

-Unified registry layer between consumers (Planner, Executor, CLI, API) and tool implementations.
-Combines all 12 built-in tools with custom tools discovered from disk:
+Unified registry layer between consumers (Planner, Executor, CLI, API) and skill implementations.
+Combines all 38 built-in skills with custom skills discovered from disk:

-.dojops/policy.yamlsupportsallowedToolsandblockedToolslists - Audit enrichment — Custom tool executions include
+.dojops/policy.yamlsupportsallowedSkillsandblockedSkillslists - Audit enrichment, Custom skill executions include

-toolType,toolSource,toolVersion,toolHash, andsystemPromptHashin audit entries - Tool isolation — Verification commands restricted to a whitelist of 16 allowed binaries (terraform, kubectl, helm, etc.),
+toolType,toolSource,toolVersion,toolHash, andsystemPromptHashin audit entries - Skill isolation, Verification commands restricted to a whitelist of 34 allowed binaries,

-child_processpermission must be"required"for execution, path traversal (..) blocked in manifest file paths and detector paths - Unified interface —
+child_processpermission must be"required"for execution, path traversal (..) blocked in file paths and detector paths - Unified interface,

 6. Execution Engine (@dojops/executor)